drunkard/ceph-readable-doc/html/_sources/rados/configuration/osd-config-ref.rst.txt

 limit setting, so it can make use of all the resources if there is no recovery ongoing.

-Along with *mclock_opclass* another mclock operation queue named *mclock_client* is available.
-It divides operations based on category but also divides them based on the client making the request.
-This helps not only manage the distribution of resources spent on different classes of operations but also tries to insure fairness among clients.

-CURRENT IMPLEMENTATION NOTE: the current experimental implementation does not enforce the limit values.
-As a first approximation we decided not to prevent operations that would otherwise enter the operation sequencer from doing so.
+CURRENT IMPLEMENTATION NOTE: the current implementation enforces the limit values.
+Therefore, if a service crosses the enforced limit, the op remains in the operation queue until the limit is restored.

 ..
 Subtleties of mClock